ArronBeale/CI_PP3_The_Simpsons_Quiz/README.md

 #### Third Party Libraries
 - [Gspread](https://docs.gspread.org/en/v5.3.2/)
-  - Justification: Used to work with Google Sheets data to record scores and emails of players
+  - Justification: Used to work with Google Sheets data to record scores and emails of players.
 - [Email validator](https://pypi.org/project/email-validator/)
   - Justification: Used to ensure email addresses provided were valid and had the correct format required.
 - [Google Auth](https://google-auth.readthedocs.io/en/master/)